 1. Learn What You Need & Nothing More

 I love learning.
 I am more than happy to watch videos about technical bits and strategies for setting things up the “right way”.
 I like to understand what I am setting out to do before I start and always wish that there was more documentation or training available.

 But don’t get caught is “analysis paralysis” like I see so many business people doing.
 They spend hours or days (weeks?) researching and planning, brainstorming and asking everyone they know what to do.
 Make sure you aren’t spinning your wheels like this!

 Talk to a trusted advisor, read 5-6 reviews and then pick a product, service or training solution.
 Don’t get bogged down in the decision making process.

 2. Chunk It Down

 I have about 4 moving parts to my current project.
-I love that I can use Clickfunnels to do this all in one place, but if you are just getting started consider using Drip & Leadpages.
+I love that I can use ConvertKit and Thinkific, but if you are just getting started consider using Mailchimp or another free service.

 I think that the hardest part when you are doing a new something is figuring out what goes first, second and third.
 It is frustrating to start on something then realize you need a graphic to complete it, or to start a campaign in your email, only to realize you need to know the sales page first.

 Don’t let this bother you!
 Just start a list of things to do as you find them and then start crossing them off as you get them done!

 3. Just That One Time